jpruiz84/ScientoPy/README.md

     python3 scientoPy.py -c authorKeywords -t \
     "devices;device management;Device Interactions;Device objectification;Device;Device integration"

-### Parametric plot
+### Evolution plot

-Also, you can see the results with a parametric graphic (add `--parametirc`).
-This option plot the accumulative documents, average documents per year (ADY), and h-Index of the selected topic, for
+Also, you can see the results with a evolution graphic (add `-g evolution`).
+This option plot the accumulative documents, average documents per year (ADY), and PDLY, for example:
-example:

     python3 scientoPy.py -c authorKeywords -t \
     "WSN, Wireless sensor network, Wireless sensor networks; RFID, RADIO FREQUENCY IDENTIFICATION" \
-    --parametric
+    -g evolution

 This script have more options like, save the plot on a file, or others.
 For more information you can run: